Spencer4792/startup/public/README.md

 ## main.java
 - This is the file that contains all of the javascript for the project.
 It is centered largely around ease of access.
 It has several different functionalities such as a search bar to look through projects, toggleability on certain objects so the website doesn't take up massive amounts of screen space, in addition to a scroll wheel that will come into effect when there is more information regarding the business.
 The javascript also is a large function of the chat implementation and it functions as the catalyst for the storage of user information that we collect throuh logins.

+## STARTUP SERVER IMPLEMENTATION

 ## package.json
 - This File contains default values for future mongoDB interactions

 ## server.js
-- This file contains all of my server information at the current moment, including a basic framework for express and mongo use in the future.
+- This file contains all of my server information at the current moment.
+It currently holds the framework for the storage of information from the login, signup, chat, and contact us pages.

 ## user.html
 - This is the file that will have user information presented.
 I will still need to attach it to a websocket, but in the meantime it works alongside the login.html page to provide basic user functionality.

+## public folder
+- This folder currently contains all of the information that is necessary for the front end of things.
+In order to keep the backend more organized, I intentionally created a separate folder with items only accessible by viewers.

+## .gitignore and .env
+- These contain my MongoDB login information and passwords.
+The .env file will not be found on the github repository, as it contains sensitive information.

+## User.js
+- Currently contains the framework for the signup database functionality.

+## signup.html
+- This file is a basic html file that allows the customer to sign up for our website.
+It is only tied to the login page currently.